lenskit/lkpy/docs/guide/evaluation/predictions.rst

 predictions with no corresponding rating (this case is unlikely to produce unhelpful eval results, but may indicate a misconfiguration in how you determine the items to score).

-:py:func:`measure_user_predictions` also accepts these options, and passes them through to the underlying metric.